- Posted by Sarah Swiston

 · Use reflective listening

 · Let them recognize, express and cope with their feelings

 Help is Available

-At WINGS, we provide group and individual counseling to teens in our Safe House and Housing programs.
+At WINGS, we provide group and individual counseling to teens in our Safe House and Housing programs as well as through the community with our new Foglia Family Resource Center.
 This includes domestic violence education on relationships, consent, self-esteem, social media safety, bullying and trauma psychoeducation.
 Counseling can include discussions, art, music, writing or role playing.

 WINGS assists teens in developing a safety plan when they want to end an unhealthy relationship.
 Some topics discussed are:

 · Can you tell your guardian?
 What other adults can you tell?

 · What friends can you tell to help you remain safe?
 Consider using a buddy system for school activities.